 Children with central precocious puberty can be treated medically.

-Intractable epilepsy can respond to surgery (resection or disconnection, depending on the morphology of the tumour) and this can be performed via an open craniotomy or more recently via an endoscope 5.
+Intractable epilepsy can respond to surgery (resection or disconnection, depending on the morphology of the tumor) and this can be performed via an open craniotomy or more recently via an endoscope 5.

 Gamma knife radiosurgery has also been used 5.